 The results of an audiometer pure tone test are recorded on an audiogram.
 This is a graphical representation of how loud sounds must be before the patient is able to perceive them.

 Like pure tone testing, there are various types of speech tests that can be performed as part of a comprehensive hearing evaluation.
 One can check how loud speech needs to be for it to be detected.
 Another checks for how well the words can be heard and distinguished at a conversational level.

 Speech Reception Threshold (SRT) Test

 During this test, the patient is asked to repeat a list of known words presented at different volumes.
 The test determines the lowest volume at which speech can be heard and recognized.
-In conjunction with pure tone testing, it validates the patient’s hearing threshold.
+In conjunction with pure tone audiological evaluation, it validates the patient’s hearing threshold.

 Speech Discrimination Test

 Hearing loss and speech discrimination often go hand in hand.
 During this audiometry test, the patient listens and then repeats a list of one-syllable words.
 Results are recorded as a percentage of the number of words correctly repeated back.
 The test helps to determine an individual’s level of candidacy for hearing amplification.
 As such, it is often used in the selection and fitting of hearing aids.